 Neil, who is one of the most notoriously Conservative interviewers on the BBC, asked Shapiro a series of relatively straightforward, harmless questions.
 They were not “soft ball” questions, but they were also not the kind of thing an average human couldn’t handle without a modicum of candor and poise.

-Shapiro couldn’t and didn’t do that.
+Shapiro simply couldn’t and didn’t do that.
 He folded like a napkin at the bottom of a fast food bag, almost instantaneously accusing Neil of being a “Flaming Liberal”.
 Neil simply laughed and said “I don’t think you know of what you speak” to which Shapiro replied “Well, I’ve never heard of you” and continued to accuse him of pushing a Liberal agenda and being a hardcore Leftist.

-And that was it.
 The wreckage of Shapiro’s credibility could not have been clearer and what little support he could’ve mustered for his arguments was discarded along with the rest of the refuse of his pre-owned mind.

 He is intelligent.
 But the guy cannot debate.
 He sounds like he can debate.
 But he cannot debate.
-He can’t outmatch anyone who offers even a minor oppositional perspective.
+He can’t outmatch anyone who offers even a passingly logical oppositional perspective.
 Along with the Andrew Neil interview, there are scores of much more carefully curated, edited exchanges (again, his handlers hone his image with painstaking attention to detail), in which Shapiro appears to be much more in control, much more prepared.
 Yet, even in these well-packaged exchanges, the talking points have no real logical soundness.
 They sound better, they are more thoroughly reasoned, and yet they’re obviously false.

 They’re false to the point of being ridiculous.